rohilshah95/DevOps-Pipeline/README.md

 Siddhant Shah   (sshah14)
 Vijay Hebbar    (vhhebbar)

-## Subbmission
+## Submission

 #### Ansible Scripts

-[main.yml](main.yml), the only script to be run on the Configuration Management Server (machin having ansible) using the following command:
+[main.yml](main.yml), the only script to be run on the Configuration Management Server (machine having ansible) using the following command:

 ```
 ansible-playbook main.yml --vault-password-file ./password.txt